merspieler/skill-flight-gear-copilot/SKILL-TEST-TEMPLATE.md

     * Say `Flaps up`
       Expected result: `Flaps up` and flaps should be retracted.
     * Say `Gear up`
-      Expected result: Mycroft tells you, that it can't retract the flaps.
+      Expected result: Mycroft tells you, that it can't retract the gear.
     * Take off and accelerate to >100kn.
 Retract the flaps.
     * Say `Flaps 20`
       Expected result: Get a notice that the speed is too high and flaps stay retracted.